zhehaowang/zhehao.me/essays/addressing-self.md

 To such fortune and those who participated in weaving it we show gratitude.
 And to cherish these that we arguably aren't worthy of, we work and learn hard, and pay it forward.

-Do not ridicule, or easily discredit anyone: it could be just a difference in habits, belief, temperament and priorities.
+Do not ridicule, or easily discredit others: it could be just a difference in habits, belief, temperament and priorities.
 Most in life are burdened with their own struggles, be it career, health, relationships and many others.

 Do not think that the troubles you face are the biggest adversity, decide what few accomplishments you have deserve the attention and praise of all, or boast what little you own and realize.